Delayed Puberty in Boys and Girls (aka Late Bloomers)

 How is Late Puberty Diagnosed?

-There are several ways to diagnose delayed puberty.
-A physical exam and a Tanner Scale rating by your pediatrician can tell you where your teen is along the puberty continuum.
+There are several ways to diagnose late puberty.
+A physical exam and a Tanner Scale rating by your pediatrician can tell you where your teen is along the continuum of puberty changes.

 Blood tests can be done to check your child’s hormone levels, chromosomal problems, or other factors that may interfere with puberty, such as diabetes and anemia.